-Support is available if you, as a learner, are having difficulty meeting academic standards or you seek guidance, assistance or support with study related matters.
+Support is available if you, as a learner, are having difficulty meeting academic standards or you seek guidance, assistance, or support with study related matters.

-If you are not achieving satisfactorily you will receive specifically targeted advice and assistance at an early stage.
+If you are not achieving satisfactorily, you will receive specifically targeted advice and assistance at an early stage.

 Academic staff members will work with you if you are not meeting academic standards to document and implement a plan.
-This will include identifying and monitoring goals, expected academic progress, timelines and support.
+This will include identifying and monitoring goals, expected academic progress, timelines, and support.

-If satisfactory progress is not made then you will be invited to meet with the Portfolio Manager or his/her delegate, who will explain the circumstances, discuss the consequences, and give you the opportunity to present your view of events leading up to the meeting.
-Depending on the outcome of the meeting, a Formal Academic Contract may be entered into.
+If satisfactory progress is not made then you will be invited to meet with the Faculty Dean or his / her delegate, who will explain the circumstances, discuss the consequences, and give you the opportunity to present your view of events leading up to the meeting.
+Depending on the outcome of the meeting, you may have to sign a Formal Academic Contract.